navara99/resource-wall/README.md

 - only show partial description if too long
 - test the tabs

+### My resources

+- only show partial description if too long

 ### register

 - constrain on password, enter twice

 ### user page